gisidorv101/configure-ad/README.md

 </p>
 <p>
 <p>
-Then on Client-1, we are going to set the DNS to DC-1's private IP, so go on DC-1, find the private IP address,s and then go back into clinet-1/ networking/ network settings/ network interface/ DNS servers. and then change it from "inherit from VM" to "custom" and put in the private IP address, then restart the VM on Azure
+Then on Client-1, we are going to set the DNS to DC-1's private IP, so go on DC-1, find the private IP address, and then go back into clinet-1/ networking/ network settings/ network interface/ DNS servers. and then change it from "inherit from VM" to "custom" and put in the private IP address, then restart the VM on Azure
 </p>
 <br />
 <h3>Step 4.</h3>